Cragady/hire-career-path/README.md

   * Website | User Name | Password (Not Recommended) | Date Resume Posted | Date Cover Letter Posted | Comments

+# Potential Problems

+* Using the name `Network` and `network`.
+Keep an eye out for any unexpected behavior from using these names.
+I plan on having a better naming convention for this in the future.

 # Bugs/Problems/Other

 This is where I'll be tracking problems.
 I'll remove items that I feel are sufficiently addressed.
 If an issue is noteworthy or may cause problems later will be listed [here.](#Fixed,%20but%20Noteworthy)